PeterLoukas/Autonomous-Vehicle-Detection/README.md

 **· Inference**:

     · Performed using the final fine-tuned model (best.pt).
-    · Supports inference on the test set with configurable thresholds.
+    · Supports inference on both images and videos with configurable thresholds.

 **⚙️ Usage Instructions**